 Of course there’s also plenty of delicious food available to attendees, as well as a variety of Appalachian arts and crafts available for purchase.

-Thankfully, the Bear On The Square Mountain Festival is set to return after a two-year hiatus in 2022, with the target dates scheduled for the weekend of April 22-24.
+Thankfully, the Bear On The Square Mountain Festival will be back for its 25th year in 2023, with the dates scheduled for the weekend of April 15-16.